StylianosBairamis/DataBase-Design/README.md

 # Database Design Project

 This repository contains the design approach for a database system based on specific requirements.
-The report.pdf includes the Entity-Relationship (ER) diagram and the Relational diagram of the database.
-The SQL code is automatically generated using DBDesigner Fork.
+The report.pdf contains explanations for my choices.

 ## Contents: